 Top 7 spots for apple picking in the Upstate

-October is National Apple Month and while the Upstate is best known for peaches, the area has its share of apple picking spots that are the perfect setting for a fall outing.
+October is National Apple Month and while the Upstate is best known for peaches, the area has its share of apple picking spots that are the perfect setting for a fall family outing.

 Here’s our Top 7 list for apple picking in the Upstate and in nearby western North Carolina: